Juanvvc/radioModuleTFT/README.md

 `/dev/ttyUSB0` or `/dev/ttyUSB1` are typical in Linux.
 A configuration file for the C172P aircraft is provided, but most FA aircraft will be compatible with this configuration file.

-- Right encoder: change selected item (COM, NAV, OBS...).
+- Left encoder: change selected item (COM-STB, NAV-STB, OBS...).
 Push: swap frequencies (in the modes that allow swapping: COM and NAV)
-- Left encoder: change selected value.
+- Right encoder: change selected value.
 Push: toggle "small/big step" mode.